voidz0r/voidz0r/content/posts/libdicom.md

 Until now we used what AFL generated from the input files, but how we can control each element and build our own DCM file?

 ## DCM Builder in the building!
-While there are some libraries that parse .dcm files, like `pydicom`, I had the necessity for a tool that builds arbitrary data elements and force the library to load sequence of data in a specific order.
+While there are some libraries that are able to parse .dcm files, like `pydicom`, I needed a tool that builds arbitrary data elements and forces the library to load sequence of data in a specific order.
 So I've built the `dicombuilder` library.

-The library is pretty simple, it uses a dictionary of all the possible values, declared in the `dicttable.py` file like the following:
+The library is pretty straight forward as it uses a dictionary of all the possible values, declared in the `dicttable.py` file like the following:

 ![Dicombuilder dicttable](/dicom/dicom_builder/01_dicttable.png)

 Along with some helper functions like `find_by_hex` or `find_by_name` to look for a specific element using the name, instead of the hex value.
 In the end, I was able to build a dicom file in the following way:

 ![Building a DICOM file](/dicom/dicom_builder/02_building_dicomfile.png)

-I will upload the package to PyPi and you can install the package via `pip install -e dicombuilder .` after cloning it from [Github](https://github.com/voidz0r/dicombuilder)

 ## Impact